SuperKannon/NeedDontDecrease/README.md

 # Needs Don't Decrease
-A Simple mod that stop needs from decreasing.
+A Simple mod for Noble Fates that stops needs from decreasing.

 ## How to Install
 Create a Mods folder in C:\Users\[name]\AppData\LocalLow\Xobermon, LLC\Noble Fates\Mods or the Games folder in Steam \Steam\steamapps\common\Noble Fates.